IBM/event-automation/_es_11.2/02-installing/06-installing.md

 To install the operator by using the {{site.data.reuse.openshift_short}} command line, complete the following steps:

 1. Change to the namespace (project) where you want to install the operator.
-For command line installations, this sets the chosen [installation mode](#choosing-operator-installation-mode) for the operator:
+For command line installations, this sets the chosen [installation mode](#choose-the-operator-installation-mode) for the operator:

    - Change to the system namespace `openshift-operators` if you are installing the operator to be able to manage instances in all namespaces.
-   - Change to to the custom namespace if you are installing the operator for use in a specific namespace only.
+   - Change to the custom namespace if you are installing the operator for use in a specific namespace only.

    ```shell
    oc project <target-namespace>
    ```